 - 1 tbsp of Sweet Almond Oil or Jojoba Oil

 - 10 drops of essential oil (take a look at My Favourite Blends on the homemade perfume page for some ideas)

 - A small container or jar with a tight fitting lid (about the size of a lip balm tin)

-- Put the beeswax or petroleum jelly in to a small bowl and melt by ether standing the bowl in boiling water or microwaving for a few seconds.
+- Put the beeswax or petroleum jelly into a small bowl and melt by either standing the bowl in boiling water or microwaving for a few seconds.

 - Mix in the jojoba or almond oil.

 - Add the essential oils and give it a good stir, I would recommend using something disposable for stirring e.g. cocktail stick or maybe a straw unless of course you like the idea of perfumed utensils.

 - Transfer the melted perfume into your container and leave in a cool dark place with the lid on top but still ajar allowing the perfume to set whilst preventing condensation.
 The petroleum jelly based perfume will be lighter and a little softer than the beeswax base, but both work well.

 - Rub on neck, wrists and behind earlobes for a longer lasting fragrance

 Want to learn how to make a homemade cologne?